Each case is handled personally by a law firm partner.

 If you hide the children or move homes without the other spouse or court’s awareness and agreement, you are in direct violation of the regulations.

 You are also going against the Travis County regulations if you disturb the peace of the children in any way.
 As much as possible, they should be able to continue with their day-to-day activities during the proceedings and kept apart from the parent’s dispute.
+If you have additional questions regarding child custody in Travis County, our Austin child custody attorneys can help.

 The next step is to begin to build your case, often referred to as discovery.
 Each spouse may be questioned about various aspects of the relationship.
 You may also inspect and begin to gather documents that are relevant to your demands.
 Depositions may be held to gain further information about either spouse’s actions during the marriage.